 Finally, on a completely different note, I have two thoughts I’d like to share.
 First, it occurs to me that with increased class loads and AP classes, the one thing our modern school system does perhaps better than anything else is making sure our kids master the art of being completely stressed out of their minds by the time they’re 21.
 We’re not talking about the, “I’m really worried about tomorrow’s exam,” kind of a thing.
 It’s more like kids experiencing sleep issues all the way to full on anxiety attacks.
 I’m convinced that this increased academic pressure is not making them better people in either their careers or adult lives.
 But they’re definitely getting proficient at experiencing stress and anxiety--two of the worst aspects of adulthood.

 Second, I have a theory I’d like to put forth.
-I’ve begun to believe that short women, as in shorter than 5’5”, change the world.
-It doesn’t seem to be premeditated on their part; they just do things and don’t make a big deal out of anything.
+I’ve begun to believe that short women, as in shorter than 5’5,” change the world.
+It doesn’t seem to be premeditated on their part; they just do things and don’t make a big deal out of it.
 I call them mighty mites.
 I’m married to one of them.
 Maria is one of them.
 I work with them (Madeline Triffon, MS and Melissa Monosoff, MS).
 Be on the lookout for them.
-They are everywhere quietly going about changing the world without strings attached or forcing personal issues on the rest of us or the universe at large.
-So here’s to the mighty mites.
+They’re everywhere quietly going about changing the world without strings attached or forcing personal issues on the rest of us much less the universe at large.
+Here’s to the mighty mites.
 And here’s to my Maria.